International Programmes 2025/2026

 The building blocks of the curriculum are research on the PhD topic with guidance from a thesis advisory committee, student seminars and institute colloquia, scientific communication, regular semester lectures, training in teaching, professional qualification courses, and an annual retreat.
 The course programme includes a high-level review lecture on solar system science during the first two semesters and a choice of more advanced lectures on specialised research topics.
 PhD projects are supervised by senior scientists and a thesis advisory committee including a university professor.

-The participating institutes on the Göttingen campus provide state-of-the-art laboratories and computing facilities.
+The participating institutes provide state-of-the-art laboratories and computing facilities.

 PDF Download